vippsas/vipps-magento/docs/FAQ.md

 ## How do I refund an order?

-For orders refunding Adobe Commerce propose [Credit Memo](https://experienceleague.adobe.com/en/docs/commerce-admin/stores-sales/order-management/credit-memos/credit-memos) functionality.
+For orders refunding Adobe Commerce propose [Adobe Commerce: Credit Memo](https://experienceleague.adobe.com/en/docs/commerce-admin/stores-sales/order-management/credit-memos/credit-memos) functionality.
 Credit Memo allows you to make a refund for captured transaction.

 ## How do I partially refund an order?